Spin stiffnesses and stability of magnetic order in the lightly doped two-dimensional Hubbard model: Spiral order and spin stiffnesses

 \subsection{Numerical results: ground state}

 In this section we show some numerical results for the order parameter and the spatial spin stiffnesses in the ground state as a function of doping $p=1-n$.
 We choose $t=1$ as energy unit, $t'=-0.2t$, and a Hubbard interaction $U=2.35t$.
 Viewed as an effective interaction obtained from a renormalization group flow \cite{Wang2014, Yamase2016, Vilardi2020}, this interaction strength corresponds to a bare Hubbard interaction near $U=4t$.
 For these parameters, the ground state is N\'eel ordered at half-filling and in the electron doped regime ($n \geq 1$), while in the weakly hole doped regime spiral order with a wave vector of the form $\QQ = (\pi-2\pi\eta,\pi)$ with $\eta > 0$ is obtained.
 There is a two-fold degeneracy in that the incommensurability $\eta$ could of course appear equivalently in the second component of $\QQ$, instead of the first one.

+Within mean-field theory, there is a sizable range of moderate coupling strengths $U$ exhibiting qualitatively the same phase diagram near half-filling \cite{Igoshev2010}.
+The results presented in this section, and the underlying physics of spiral magnetic order being favored over N\'eel order upon small finite hole doping, are robust for any value of $U$ for which the N\'eel order is unstable towards spiral order at any small finite doping $p > 0$.
+For the next-nearest-neighbor hopping $t'=-0.2t$ considered here, this range of (effective) interaction $U$ is approximately $2.22t \lesssim U \lesssim 3t$~\cite{Igoshev2010}.

+For weaker couplings, $2.1t < U < 2.22t$, the N\'eel state remains the ground state at small finite doping before transitioning to other phases.
+Furthermore, for $U \lesssim 2.1t$, the system becomes entirely paramagnetic near half-filling due to the finite value of $t'$, thus preventing the formation of any ordered magnetic state.
+At stronger couplings, the mean-field approximation loses its reliability, requiring the use of more sophisticated techniques, such as dynamical mean-field theory~\cite{Georges1996}.
+Therefore, the choice of $U = 2.35t$ is not a rigid restriction but a representative value that exhibits the N\'eel to spiral instability upon small hole doping, justifying the use of this value to showcase the general behavior of the model.

 At larger hole-doping eventually a spin-charge stripe state has a lower energy \cite{Scholle2023, Scholle2024}.
 Although the focus of this work is on the regime of weak hole doping, where a spiral state has the lowest energy, we show results for spiral states also at larger hole doping, that is, in a regime where the ground state is actually stripe ordered.
 This is to see trends in the doping dependence in a wider regime.

 In Fig.~\ref{fig: eta} we show the incommensurability $\eta$ and, in the inset, the magnetic gap $\Delta$ as a function of doping.
 The incommensurability $\eta$ decreases linearly while approaching half-filling, and vanishes continuously at $n=1$.
 There is a simple relation between $\eta$ and doping $p$ in the low doping limit, as we will show below.